 Gun Studies: Interdisciplinary Approaches to Politics, Policy, and Practice®

 This collection of essays offers fresh research and original perspectives on the contentious issue of firearms in public life, including the evolution of American gun culture from recreation to self-protection; the changing dynamics of the pro-gun and pro-regulation movements; the deeply personal role of guns as sources of both injury and security; and the relationship between gun-wielding individuals, the state, and social order in the U.S. and abroad.
 In addition to introducing new research, Gun Studies presents reflections by senior scholars on what has been learned over the decades and how gun-related research has influenced public policy and everyday conversations.
-Forthcoming from Routledge, November 2018.
+Routledge, 2018.

 The Gun Debate: What Everyone Needs to Know®